capensis/canopsis/doc/Sakura/developer-guide/engines/rights.rst

     def remove_profile(role, p_name)
     """
+    Args:
-    @role id of the role to remove the Profile from
+        role: id of the role to remove the Profile from
-    @p_name name of the Profile to be removed
+        p_name: name of the Profile to be removed
+    Returns:
+        ``True`` if the profile was removed from the entity ``False`` otehrwise
     """

     # Example